 Arranging a basic cremation or natural burial and conducting your own memorial service

-The introduction of embalming into everyday funeral practices after the civil war started to change the funeral profession into what we know today.
+The introduction of embalming into everyday funeral practices after the Civil War changed the funeral profession into what we know today.
 As the business of the professional funeral director grew, so the ancillary products and services expanded in range and price.
-Now we have reached a point where a funeral can be one of the largest single purchases you make in a lifetime.

 But times are changing, and home death care, home funerals, family-directed funerals, natural burials, green burials, life celebrations, and simple ash scattering ceremonies are all becoming intrinsic aspects of today’s funeral industry.